kyrbis/qr-png-decoder/README.md

 # qrImgDecode
-decode infos from qr code
+decode infos from an qr code image

+I'm using this for wireguard configurations.